felicity-borg/Microsoft-TDSP/Docs/createRepo.md

 * If you created an empty repo (no README or .gitignore), you'll see instructions on how to clone the repo to your computer or push code in an existing repo into the newly created one.
 In this example you created a README and a .gitignore, so you'll see an overview of the files in your repo, and you can **clone** the repo using the Clone link on the upper right of the page to get working with a local copy of the repo immediately.

+For details on how to clone the repo to your Azure ML JupyterLab click [here](https://github.com/felicity-borg/Microsoft-TDSP/blob/master/Docs/gitIntegration.md).
+If you are working with another IDE such as Visual Code and want to work with a local cope ony our compute follow the steps below.

 # Clone the repo to your computer
-To work with a Git repo, you clone it to your computer.
+To work with a Git repo, you clone it to your computer or other developing workspace.
 Cloning a repo creates a complete local copy of the repo for you to work with, and downloads all commits and branches in the repo and sets up a named relationship with the repo on the server.
 Use this relationship to interact with the existing repo, pushing and pulling changes to share code with your team.

 1. From your web browser, open the team project for your organization in Azure DevOps and select **Repos > Files**.
 If you don't have a team project, create one now.
 ![](https://docs.microsoft.com/en-us/azure/devops/repos/get-started/media/clone-repo/repos-files.png?view=azure-devops)